Celiac Disease Before and After Gastric Sleeve Surgery

-Dr. Fernando Garcia is one of the leading bariatric surgeons based in Tijuana, attracting patients from across the border because of his skill and his record of excellence.
-Dr. Garcia achieves excellent results, helping patients lose weight quickly and safely through gastric sleeve surgery and other bariatric procedures.
+Tijuana Bariatrics attracts patients from across the border because of its record of safety and affordability.
+Our network of bariatric surgeons achieve excellent results, helping patients lose weight quickly and safely through gastric sleeve surgery and other bariatric procedures.

 A number of patients interested in bariatric surgery have questions about gluten allergies and celiac disease.
 Let's cover these matters in brief right now.